-- A frame-capable Web-browser program, such as Internet Explorer (version 7.0 or later), Mozilla Firefox (version 8.0 or later), or Google Chrome (version 16.0 or later) - · A computer or workstation with network access to the switch
+- A frame-capable Web-browser program, such as Internet Explorer (version 6.0 or later), Mozilla Firefox (version 1.0.4 or later), or Netscape Navigator (version 4.7 or later) - A computer or workstation with network access to the switch

-To start the browser-based interface, complete the following steps.
+To start the browser-based interface, complete the following steps:

 - 1. Start a Web browser.
 The Web-browser window opens. - 2.
-In the URL field, enter the IP address of the switch, in the following format: http://xxx.xxx.xxx.xxx.
+In the URL field, enter the IP address of the switch, in the following format: http://xxx.xxx.xxx.
 The login window opens. - 3.
-Type the switch user ID and password and click OK.
+Enter the switch user ID and password and click OK.
 The default user ID is USERID.
-The default password is PASSWORD (where the sixth character is the number zero, not the letter O).

-Note: The passwords that are used to access the switch are case-sensitive.
-To increase system security, change the password after you log on for the first time
+The default password is PASSWORD.
+The password is spelled with a zero, not the letter O. - Note: The passwords that are used to access the switch are case-sensitive.
+To increase system security, change the password after you log on for the first time.